How does my child become involved with the Berks County Juvenile Probation Office?

 What are my child's rights once he/she is detained?

 Your child must have a detention hearing within 72 hours of his/her admission to detention.
-During that hearing, a Hearing Master will decide if your child should remain in detention pending a further Court action.
+During that hearing, a Hearing Officer will decide if your child should remain in detention pending a further Court action.
 Should your child remain in detention, a full hearing before a Judge must be held within 10 days following the filing of a petition alleging delinquency.

 Is my child entitled to legal counsel?

 A public defender will be provided to your child at no cost.
 You do have the right to hire private counsel for your child.

 How do I contact the Public Defender's Office?